 - A strip of skin with healthy follicles is surgically removed from a concealable area, usually the back of the head.

-- The incision is neatly closed with sutures or staples.
+- The incision is painlessly closed with sutures or staples.

 - FUE method

-- Groupings of follicles are removed by punching small holes in the surface of the scalp
+- Groupings of follicles are removed by punching small holes in the surface of the donor scalp.

 - These shallow punch holes are distributed evenly across the donor area leaving tiny scars.